grady-lad/Personal/README.md

 # Personal
-Just a central location of useful things to search against if I ever forget them.
+Just a central location of notes & useful things to search against if I ever forget them. (will pron need to group into differnt files).

 # Using the CMD for searching.